neondatabase/website/content/docs/manage/branches.md

 3. Click **New Branch** to open the branch creation dialog.
 ![Create branch dialog](/docs/manage/create_branch.png)
 4. Enter a name for the branch.
 5. Select a parent branch.
-You can branch from your Neon project's [root branch](/docs/reference/glossary/#root-branch) (`main`) or a previously created branch.
+You can branch from your Neon project's [primary branch](/docs/reference/glossary/#primary-branch) (`main`) or a previously created branch.
 6. Select one of the following branching options:
     - **Head**: Creates a branch with data up to the current point in time (the default).
     - **Time**: Creates a branch with data up to the specified date and time.